Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/project_plan.md

 [TED Talks dataset](https://www.kaggle.com/datasets/rounakbanik/ted-talks)

 ## The ANALYSIS portion.
-Example points you should address: What is your end goal?
-What linguistic analysis do you have in mind?
-Any hypothesis you will be testing?
-Are you planning to do any predictive analysis (machine learning, classification, etc.), and using what methods?
+Example points you should address:

 The end goal of this project is to make a classifier that predicts the rating of a TED talk based on its description.
 Along with this, I am also planning to apply statistical methods on other aspects of the talks such as its duration, number of comments, its tags, etc. I do not have any hypothesis at this point, but I believe that there is a certain type of word that draws more attention to the talk or collects more positive ratings in the description.
 Also, I think the duration of talks is inversely related to the rating of the talk, but I am not very sure about this.